 Your third option, and the one we HIGHLY recommend, is to rent an e-bike.
 These things are so dang fun!
 We visited the Route of the Hiawatha during COVID and did not feel comfortable riding the shuttle back up the trail and definitely did not feel fit enough to ride a regular bike back up the trail, so for a couple days we were worried we’d have to skip the experience.
 But then we discovered that we could rent e-bikes and we are SO glad we did!

-The best thing about the e-bikes is that you can ride them down the trail like a regular bike, but then instead of taking the shuttle, you get to use the pedal assist and throttle to experience the trail again on the way back up.
-The looks on peoples faces when we zoomed back uphill were priceless!
+The best thing about the e-bikes is that you can ride them down the trail like a regular bike, but then instead of taking the shuttle, you get to use the pedal assist to experience the trail again on the way back up.
+The looks on peoples faces when we easily biked back uphill were priceless!

 We rented our fat tire e-bikes from Spokehouse E-bike in Wallace.
 They are a bit pricey, but we feel they are totally worth it!
 The price for an e-bike rental is $10/hour or $70/day.
 We booked ours for the full day, which was worth not having to stress over the hours.
 We ended up having the bikes from around 7 AM-1 or 2 PM by the time we picked them up, drove to the trail, rode the trail, and drove the bikes back.